asyncapi/template-for-generator-templates/README.md

   }
   ```

-- Generator is a library that also has a CLI.
-Parameters passed to the template using CLI are always of String type.
-This means that even if your parameter accepts Boolean values like true/false, you still need to check them like a String value:
+- The Generator is a library that also has a CLI.
+Parameters passed to the template using the CLI are always of String type.
+This means that even if your parameter accepts Boolean values like true/false, you still need to treat them as a String value:

   ```js
   const parameters = generator.templateParams;